 How frequently do you typically meet with clients?
 And how long does the overall coaching work last?

-- I typically meet with clients on a weekly basis as I’ve found this to be the most effective for clients in achieving coaching goals and experiencing positive changes from the coaching work.
+- I typically meet with clients on a weekly basis at a minimum as I’ve found this to be the most effective for clients in achieving coaching goals and experiencing positive changes from the coaching work.
 If more support is needed or desired I am able to see clients more often, and towards the end of the coaching work sessions may become less frequent as the client becomes more advanced in their recovery.
-However, all of this is flexible and tailored to what is most beneficial for each client.
+However, all of this is flexible and tailored to what is most beneficial for each client or financially feasible.

 - The overall length of the coaching work varies greatly based on a variety of factors specific to each client, as well as ongoing evaluation on both of our parts in terms of recovery progress and goals.

-- Although I have a solo private practice, I believe that a collaborative and comprehensive approach to care is the most beneficial and often necessary given the complex nature of eating disorders.
+- I believe that a collaborative and comprehensive approach to care is the most beneficial and is often necessary given the complex nature of eating disorders.
 If you have an existing treatment team, with your consent I believe in working with them so that everyone is on the same page and so I can best support the work you are doing with them.

-- If you do not already have a treatment team or professionals you are working with, such as a therapist or dietitian, and during the course of our work I believe that this would be beneficial or necessary for you then I will gladly provide referrals and help you to coordinate this.
+- If you do not already have a treatment team such as a therapist or dietitian and at the start of or during the course of our work I believe that this would be beneficial or necessary for you, then I will gladly provide referrals and help you to coordinate this.